nicoladaniello/eva-parser/README.md

 ### Execute file

-Save a file with the code.
-Here is an example:
+Save a file with some EVA code and execute it with the `-f` param.

+Example:

 ```
 // point.eva